Nicola Slattery RBA

 Nicola Slattery March 2016

-In my early career as an artist I took much of my inspiration from stories, myths and legends.
+In my early career I took much of my inspiration from stories, myths and legends.
 Over the years my work retained its figurative narrative elements but became much less literal.
-Images came to mind which someone said were perhaps images of stories not yet told.
+Images came to mind which might be images of stories not yet told.
 Increasingly people tell me they see aspects or resemblences of family in my work.
 This is not a conscious or deliberate thing.
 I do wonder if my mind wanders off on its own, finds an image and brings it back to me in the way a child wanders off and picks some flowers then returns with them, to offer up to a grateful parent.
 I'm certainly grateful for the images my mind brings me from its wanderings....
 I guess the the unconscious mind is a mysterious and wonderful thing. "

 Knitting for Fish - a limited edition drypoint print